LearnClash by the Numbers [2026]: ELO, SRS & Design

 - ELO updates fire after every ranked duel, not every week.
 You see the rating shift within seconds of the final answer.

-The 45-55 percent band is what we chase because it aligns with the “desirable difficulty” zone in learning science.
+A balanced win-rate band is what the matchmaker chases because it aligns with the “desirable difficulty” zone in learning science.
 Robert and Elizabeth Bjork’s work on desirable difficulties (summarized in A New Theory of Disuse, 1992) argues that moderate struggle, not effortless success, is what moves knowledge from short-term to long-term memory.
 A 50-50 duel feels fair.
 A 90-10 duel teaches nothing.

-LearnClash uses a named internal system we call 3-stage Mems.
+LearnClash uses a named internal system we call 3-stage SRS.
 Questions move through three states: wrong (reviewed after 7 days), known (reviewed after 90 days), mastered (retired from the active pool).
-Roughly 72 percent of questions clear the 7-day check on first attempt.
 It’s different from the 1-3-7-21 interval schedule most memory blogs cite.

 Why the 3-stage model beats the 1-3-7-21 interval standard that fills the memory-blog SERP: the generic schedule is time-based, not performance-based.
 LearnClash advances a card when the player shows recall at a longer interval, not because the calendar says so.
 Cepeda et al. (2006) reviewed 184 spaced-practice studies and found the optimal gap scales to 10-20 percent of the target retention period.
-Our 7-day and 90-day intervals sit inside that band for short-term and long-term retention.
-For the per-stage curve mapped over the active pool, see the LearnClash SRS retention curve.
+The 7-day and 90-day intervals sit inside that band for short-term and long-term retention.
+For the per-stage design of the curve, see the LearnClash SRS retention curve.

 Key takeaway: A question that clears both the 7-day and 90-day checks exits LearnClash’s active pool at roughly 97 days.
 After that point, it only returns if the player resets the topic.